Assignment 2: Exploratory Data Analysis

 - fivethirtyeight.com - Data and Code behind the Stories and Interactives

 You are free to use one or more visualization tools in this assignment.
-However, in the interest of time and for a friendlier learning curve, we strongly encourage you to use Tableau.
-Tableau provides a graphical interface focused on the task of visual data exploration.
-You will (with rare exceptions) be able to complete an initial data exploration more quickly and comprehensively than with a programming-based tool.
+However, in the interest of time and for a friendlier learning curve, we strongly encourage you to use Tableau and/or Vega-Lite.

 - Tableau - Desktop visual analysis software.
 Available for both Windows and MacOS; register for a free student license.